 April and May 2015 – With the nice weather, I’m getting started on the new projects.
 Next is to build the sliding hatch, then the spars and on to the interior.
-I have just finished making the companionway entrance smaller, putting the cabin roof to fit up to the sides of the new entranceway and so on.
+I have just finished making the companionway entrance smaller, putting the cabin roof to fit up to the sides of the new companionway and so on.
 A good deal of work getting it all faired out and smooth, both the roof and the hatchway.
 Then I put the runners for the sliding hatch on and sanded and painted the entire boat with Awlgrip 545 primer.
-I don’t have any photos of the details, but the companionway entrance ended up looking like this, after it was painted with two coats of Awlgrip 545.
+I don’t have any photos of the details, but it ended up looking like this, after spraying two coats of Awlgrip 545.

 I still wanted to use Fred Bingham’s fantastic double-coaming sliding hatch idea, so I built that.

 I’ll put an image of it as finished next time I take some photos.

 On to the spars.
 I did much agonizing and read many opinions on the best method for the masts.
 Hollow birdsmouth, hollow square or rectangular, solid… I ended up making the mizzen mast hollow square, using Douglas fir.
 I made the main boom 15’ 9” long, the gaff 7’ 8” long, the mizzen sprit boom 10’ 5” long, the bowsprit 68″ long and the boomkin 54″ long.
 All of these, I made using Douglas fir.
 I also made the boom jaws, laminating white oak for these, about ten layers of oak, each about an eighth in thickness with a layer of Xynole in between each piece.
 I’ll put a photo of this.